FAQs: General & Diving

 Phuket also serves as the main gateway to Koh Phi Phi and Khao Lak, as well as a nearby alternative to Krabi Airport.

-I booked a dive course with Dive The World, where do I go?
+I booked a course with Dive The World, where do I go?

 Is there much to do except diving in Phuket?

-There is plenty to do for non-divers or for divers taking a break from the underwater world.
+There is plenty to do for both non-divers and divers taking a break from the underwater world.
 Read all about it in our Phuket tourist information section.

 What about diving in Koh Samui?

 Koh Samui is the largest island in the Gulf of Thailand and has many top class hotels.
 The diving is generally not as good as Phuket or the Similan Islands, but in the summer months, when the Andaman coast has its low season, Samui is a good bet for day trips to several famous dive sites.
 For more details about getting there and what to do, see our Koh Samui tourist information section.